hdShang/arxiv-daily/docs/cs-CL/2025-06-19/papers/250616444v2-reis-a-high-performance-and-energy-efficient-retrieval-system-with-i.md

 ---
 layout: default
-title: REIS: A High-Performance and Energy-Efficient Retrieval System with In-Storage Processing
+title: "REIS: A High-Performance and Energy-Efficient Retrieval System with In-Storage Processing"
 ---

 # REIS: A High-Performance and Energy-Efficient Retrieval System with In-Storage Processing